RainMaker1707/EvalProtocol/tasking.md

 **Friday**
-- [ ] Convert all PCAP in Plain Text.
+- [x] Convert all PCAP in Plain Text.

-- [ ] Write the scoring results in a table in the report.
-- [ ] Fill the results (graph, plot, table).

 - [x] Refine the prompt.
-- [ ] Try with HTTP handmade documentation.
-- [ ] Evaluate the different answers.
+- [x] Evaluate the different answers.

+- [-] Write report sections about the parameters tested.
+- [-] Plot the results for temperature impact.
+- [-] Plot the result for prompt impact.
+- [-] Add plot to the report.

 - [ ] Run evaluation on all Plain Text files
 - [ ] Run evaluation on all CSV files.

+- [ ] Write the scoring results in a table in the report.
+- [ ] Fill the results (graph, plot, table).